Manchester–Sheffield–Wath electric railway: Closure

 A geographically accurate map of the route.

 Electric trans-Pennine passenger services lasted just 16 years.
 The Beeching Report had specified that only one Manchester–Sheffield route should stay open to passengers and that route would be Woodhead.
 However local opposition to the closure of the alternative Hope Valley Line, the high cost of providing an electrified link into Sheffield Midland station as Sheffield Victoria was scheduled for closure, and the impending opening of the massive Fiddlers Ferry Power Station requiring even more trans-Pennine freight train paths from the South Yorkshire Coalfield, all conspired against passenger use of the Woodhead line, which closed to passengers on 5 January 1970.
-A local electric service remained at the Manchester end of the line and the Sheffield–Penistone service was left in the hands of diesel trains.
+A local electric service remained at the Manchester end of the line and the Sheffield–Penistone service was run using diesel trains.
 The Class 77 express passenger train locomotives were sold to the Netherlands national railway company Nederlandse Spoorwegen, becoming NS Class 1500.

 By the late 1970s freight traffic, including South Yorkshire coal, had declined to the extent that British Rail took the decision to close the route, effective 18 July 1981; only the Manchester–Glossop/Hadfield local passenger trains were left running.
 BR claimed that the cost of replacing the out-of-date and non-standard equipment on the main section of the line was prohibitive.
 All but one of the remaining Class 76 locomotives were scrapped.
 The Wath branch was rapidly lifted between Wombwell Main Junction and West Silkstone Junction.
 As a part of the closure agreement, the track on the Sheffield–Penistone–Hadfield section of the route was left in place for five years.
 1986 saw much of the remaining track lifted, except for the sections in the vicinity of Penistone station (which remained open for Sheffield–Huddersfield trains), and east of Deepcar, which remained for both freight and passenger traffic in the Sheffield area.

 In December 1984 the remaining equipment at the Manchester end of the line was modified to the standard 25 kV AC, thus ending the use of 1,500 V DC overhead electrification on British Rail.
 The Class 506 were withdrawn at the same time, being replaced by Class 303 EMUs from the Glasgow area.
 The line is now operated by Class 323 EMUs.